mainmatter/gerust/README.md

 Testing backends is typically straight forward: request a particular endpoint with a particular method and potentially query string and/or request body and assert the response is what you expect.
 However, things become more complicated when the server you're testing uses a database.
 In your tests, you then need to seed the database with test data to establish a well-defined state for the test.
 You also need to clean up afterwards or better, use isolated database states for the different tests so they don't interfere with each other.
 There are several mechanisms for that like transactions, cleanup scripts, etc.

-Pacesetter uses an approach for test isolation that allows parallel execution of tests without adding a ton of complexity: every test runs in its own database.
+Gerust uses an approach for test isolation that allows parallel execution of tests without adding a ton of complexity: every test runs in its own database.
 These test-specific databases are automatically created as copies of the main test database and destroyed after the test has completed.
 All that is made easily available via the `[db_test]` macro:

 ```rs
 pub struct DbTestContext {